 2. Walk to Talisker Bay

-A gentle stroll alongside hills that erupt from the sea as waterfalls cascade from the cliff-sides into the saltwater.
-Perfect terrain for toddler-sized legs.
+If you’re looking for things to do in Skye with children, this gentle stroll beside hills that erupt from the sea, as waterfalls cascade from the cliff-sides into the saltwater, is perfect terrain for toddler-sized legs.
 The beach is slightly trickier for kids – swooshed with shingle, silvery black sand and large, smooth rocks, it’s great for ‘stepping stones’.
 Sheep dot the hillsides and an ethereal mist transforms the landscape as it shifts throughout the day, draping the mountains in fog one minute, igniting the hillsides burnt orange the next.

 3. Animal spotting on the Isle of Skye with kids